langlk/anagrams/README.md

 ## Specifications
 ### ```Anagram```

-_The main class for determining if two strings are anagrams, palindromes, or antigrams.
+_The main class for generating anagrams, and determining if two strings are anagrams, palindromes, or antigrams.
 Can create a specific instance with a set original string, or use class method which takes two strings and checks them._

 #### Class Methods
 #### ```are_anagrams(string1, string2)```